The Art of Matching Kidneys Is Saving More Lives

 The first barrier to the mega-swap is logistics.
 “Say we want to swap a kidney with a patient at a hospital in Indiana or Ohio,” says Dr. Ratner.
 “Our operating day is Tuesday, and theirs is Thursday.
 This is a problem since swaps must be done simultaneously.”

-“It’s much easier to do a swap between New York and Los Angeles since there are direct flights several times a day,” says Dr. Ratner, “It’s far more challenging to arrange one with a patient in a small town in rural Pennsylvania.”
-You have a better chance if you can get to a major city.
+“It’s much easier to do a swap between New York and Los Angeles since there are direct flights several times a day,” says Dr. Ratner, “It’s far more challenging to arrange one with a patient in a small town in rural Pennsylvania.
+You have a better chance if you can get to a major city."

 Another impediment is financing.
 It’s essential to work within the complexities of healthcare coverage to secure swaps as efficiently as possible.
-Insurance companies have agreements with certain hospitals while others are out of network; In some states, like New York, Medicaid won’t pay for a kidney that has to be flown in from out of state.
-Figuring out who will pay for the surgery, and where, is inherently tricky for most Americans.
-Dr. Ratner says that smaller swaps can alleviate some of the burdens.
+Insurance companies have agreements with certain hospitals, while others are out of network.
+In New York, Medicaid typically does not cover non-emergency medical procedures performed out of state without special approval, which can limit access for transplant candidates seeking out-of-state centers.

 Beyond the Swap: Finding A Diamond in the Rough